Introduction to JavaScript Variables

 When (and Why) to Avoid Using var

-is generally considered outdated.
+In modern JavaScript (ES6+), var is generally considered outdated.
 It's best to avoid using it unless working with legacy code or targeting very old environments.
-Favor let
+Favor let or const instead.

 Understanding let